[Case Study Off Road México]

 Coordinates product launches and events with external agencies and internal stakeholders

-She have limited time to research suppliers.
+She has limited time to research suppliers.

 Use web forms for immediate contact

-Demographic
+Demographic data

 Age: 34 years old

-Place of residence: Mexico City
+Location: Mexico City

 Gender: Female